 Finish off your amazing getaway trip to Wilmington on a high note with a dinner at the Brasserie du Soleil.
 There are many delicious fresh seafood options, including the Tuna Tartare or a nice juicy steak paired with a red wine.
 The friendly service and delectable Crème Brulee put our meal over the top as we sat on the pet-friendly patio overlooking a cute little pond.

 Where To Stay

 Pet-friendly lodging choices in Wilmington and its beaches include brand hotels, small inns and vacation rentals.
-The times we visited we have stayed at both the ARRIVE Wilmington hotel and The Beacon House Inn City Flat, each with its own charm just steps from the center of town.
+The times we visited we have stayed at both the ARRIVE Wilmington hotel (temporarily closed for renovations) and The Beacon House Inn City Flat, each with its own charm just steps from the center of town.
 The Beacon House Inn City Flat offers a two-bedroom apartment, with a full size kitchen perfect for cooking some of your own meals, and a dog amenity basket with treats, bags and some food bowls to use.
+The owners also offer pet-friendly Cottages at The Beacon House in Carolina Beach.
 The ARRIVE Wilmington has a beautiful designed patio, with some lawn games and fireplaces lit each evening.
 The hotel even has a gazebo bar to grab a drink in the evening without having to go far.